MikeWangHL/week2-data-AI-ML-mikewang/README.md

 I chose this project because it is a well-known machine learning classification problem and provides a good introduction to data cleaning, predictive modelling, and model evaluation.

+## Dataset

+This project uses the Titanic dataset, a widely used introductory machine learning dataset originally provided through Kaggle's "Titanic – Machine Learning from Disaster" competition.

+The objective is to predict passenger survival using demographic and travel-related information.

 ## How It Works

 The dataset was first explored to identify missing values and understand the available variables.